LastL2/node-launcher/README.md

 ### THORNode full stack umbrella chart

-- thornode: Umbrella chart packaging all services needed to run a fullnode or validator THORNode.
+- thornode-stack: Umbrella chart packaging all services needed to run a fullnode or validator THORNode.

 This should be the only chart used to run THORNode stack unless